Stand up for facts and support PolitiFact.

 The post said Pelosi’s net worth is $196,299,990.

 That’s not accurate.
 Net worth is defined as assets minus liabilities.
-According to congressional disclosure forms, Pelosi’s net worth is no higher than $160 million and could be as low as $34 million, which is a fraction of the number claimed in the meme.
+Congressional disclosure forms don’t provide a precise number, but the midpoint of produces a net worth for Pelosi of $97 million, which is a fraction of the number claimed in the meme.
 And the bulk of that has come from decades of investment activity by her husband — not because of corruption, as the meme implies.

 We rate the statement False.